vuejs/docs/src/guide/quick-start.md

 - The recommended IDE setup is [Visual Studio Code](https://code.visualstudio.com/) + [Volar extension](https://marketplace.visualstudio.com/items?itemName=Vue.volar).
 If you use other editors, check out the [IDE support section](/guide/scaling-up/tooling.html#ide-support).
 - More tooling details, including integration with backend frameworks, are discussed in the [Tooling Guide](/guide/scaling-up/tooling.html).
 - To learn more about the underlying build tool Vite, check out the [Vite docs](https://vitejs.dev).
-- If you chose to use TypeScript, check out the [TypeScript Usage Guide](typescript/overview.html).
+- If you chose TypeScript, then check out the [TypeScript Usage Guide](typescript/overview.html).

 When you are ready to ship your app to production, run the following:

 <div class="language-sh"><pre><code><span class="line"><span style="color:var(--vt-c-green);">&gt; </span><span style="color:#A6ACCD;">npm run build</span></span>
 <span class="line"></span></code></pre></div>

-This will create a production-ready build of your app in the project's `./dist` directory.
+This creates a production-ready build of your app in the project's `./dist` directory.
 Check out the [Production Deployment Guide](/guide/best-practices/production-deployment.html) to learn more about shipping your app to production.

 [Next Steps >](#next-steps)